Music History for

 1991 - Seven members of Reba McEntire's band and her road manager were killed when their private plane crashed near California's border with Mexico.
 McEntire was on a separate plane.

-1999 - The album "Great Zeppelin: A Tribute To Led Zeppelin" was released by Great White.
+1999 - Great White released the album "Great Zeppelin: A Tribute To Led Zeppelin" in the U.S.

 1999 - The Recording Industry Association of America (RIAA) presented the first Diamond Awards.
 The awards are given in recognition of albums and singles that have sold 10 million copies or more.